joakimk/devbox-tools/README.md

 #### Environment

 devbox-tools will change envs when navigating between directories in order to do it's job.
-It does it's best not to clear away anything you may have set, but may still do so, so keep that in mind.
+It does it's best not to clear away anything you may have set, but may still do, so keep that in mind.
 PATH is handled extra carefully, so it should still work like you expect it to.

 Any environment variables the dependencies do not need to set are not touched by devbox-tools.